 The inspector should verify that the licensee is aware of the requirements contained in 10 CFR Part 21 and 10 CFR 34.101(a), and has procedures in place for reporting defects and certain equipment failures.

-03.03 FE-3: The licensee implement comprehensive safety measures to limit other hazards from compromising the safe use and storage of licensed material.
+03.03 FE-3: The licensee’s implementation of comprehensive safety measures to limit other hazards from compromising the safe use and storage of licensed material.

-The inspector should be attentive to potential industrial safety hazards, for referral to the U.S. Department of Labor's Occupational Safety and Health Administration (see Manual Chapter 1007).
+The inspector should be attentive to potential industrial safety hazards, for referral to the U.S. Department of Labor's Occupational Safety and Health Administration (see Inspection Manual Chapter 1007).
 The focus should be on potential non-radiological hazards personally observed or brought to the inspector’s attention by licensee staff.

 Operational Limits.
-Verify that industrial radiography devices (and sources) are used in accordance with any operational limits described in the applicable SSD sheet.
-Through observation and discussions with the licensee, assess that: (1) storage conditions for the devices should be protected from fire, (2) package integrity is appropriately maintained, and that (3) controls are in effect to minimize the risk from other hazardous materials.
+Verify that industrial radiography devices (and sources) are used in accordance with any operational limits described in the applicable SS&D sheet.
+Through observation and discussions with the licensee, assess that: (1) storage conditions for the devices should be protected from explosion and fire, (2) package integrity is appropriately maintained, and that (3) controls are in effect to minimize the risk from other hazardous materials.

 Temporary Job Site Hazards.
 During inspections of licensed activities at temporary job sites, verify that licensee personnel ensure that devices are protected from heavy construction equipment, welding equipment, high voltage lines, and other industrial hazards.